 Are there any safety precautions I should take while leash training my cat?

 Always supervise your cat during outdoor walks and avoid busy or unfamiliar areas.
-Check to ensure that the harness fits snugly to prevent escapes, and never force your cat to walk if they seems stressed or unwilling.
+Check to ensure that the harness fits snugly to prevent escapes, and never force your cat to walk if they seem stressed or unwilling.

 Does your cat love to go on adventures?
 Post a pic of your next kitty adventure and tag us @homesalivepets for a chance to be featured!